Frojd/Wagtail-Pipit/README.md

 ## Why not headless?
-The current state of Django in combination with JavaScript frontend technologies is to either go for a headless solution where Django is only used as an admin and data-provider via API, or a hybrid approach where the most parts of the site are classic Django in DTL and complex frontend components are built in React (or another frontend framework).
+The current state of Django in combination with JavaScript frontend technologies is to either go for a headless solution where Django is only used as an admin and data-provider via API, or a hybrid approach where the most parts of the site are classic Django in Django Template Language and complex frontend components are built in React (or another frontend framework).